 Prices are per day.
 For larger groups please enquire and we will be able to quote for your specific requirements.

-Fully qualified, insured and experienced Mountain Instructor/Guide Helmet and harness for the duration of the course Ropes and technical equipment Safety brief Action photos Kit list
+Fully qualified, insured and experienced Mountain Instructor/Guide Helmet and harness for the duration of the course Ropes and technical equipment Safety brief Action photos £10 per guided day donated to The John Muir Trust Kit list

 You will have to organise accommodation, food, personal equipment and insurance.